Lakshita110/tufts-dining-calendar/README.md

 ## About The Project

 This is currently a CLI tool built in Python which allows students to add the Tufts dining menu into their Google Calendar.
+Now **archived** because of an update to the Tufts Dining website.

 ### Built With
 * Python